-Climate change is threatening animals everywhere on Earth.
-And time is running out.
-Scientists warn that the effects of global warming are far worse than humanity perceives.
-Unless we take urgent action, our survival and that of animals, is severely imperilled.
+Climate change is threatening wildlife across the planet – and time to mitigate the damage is running out.
+Scientists warn that the effects of global warming are far worse than we realise.
+Unless we take immediate, drastic and decisive action, our survival and that of animals and ecosystems is severely imperilled.
 The importance of this cannot be overstated.
-Mass migrations, pandemics and civil unrest over resources is inevitable if drastic steps aren’t taken to change the way we live.

-What we are doing to help prevent a climate crisis
+What we are doing to help prevent an even worse climate crisis.

-At ASI we are committed to doing whatever we can to reduce the effect climate change is having on animals.
-We support research, help implement sustainable projects and raise awareness on the issues at stake so that globally animal populations stand a chance to survive.
+Over and above our current projects, we support research and raise awareness on climate-related issues so that globally, animal populations stand a chance to survive.
 We also pledge to hold those in power accountable for their actions, calling them out when lip service and lax enforcement fail to get the job done.
 Our campaigners continually search for more ways take action on the ground, and to make meaningful impact for the animals.

 We need to take urgent action to address the climate crisis.
 Reducing the use of fossil fuels, insisting on government policies, pressurizing large corporations to reduce their carbon emissions and helping animals adapt to a changing climate will help ensure we save all life on the planet.